Ankcorn/beedi/README.md

 With that disclamer out the way beedi does have some upsides.

-* Its really lightweight.
+* It's really lightweight.
 * It has no external dependencies.
 * The interface is really simple.
 Each helper takes an object that contains just a couple of parameters.
-* It doesn't have any legacy bagage.
+* No legacy bagage.
 No support for callbacks.
 This means less work to maintain it and it is much lighter.
 This also could be considered a bad thing.
 * The internal code is very low abstraction and very simple.
 Take a peek under the hood.
 There really is very little magic to make this happen.

 If you give it a try let me know by leaving a star